Runtime configuration¶

 This page assumes you have completed Executors.

-This page covers how to configure execution at runtime: scoping, configuration patching, prompt suffix fragments, context limits, JSON rendering, and execution identity.
+This page covers how to configure execution at runtime: scoping modes, prompt suffix fragments, context limits, JSON rendering, and execution identity.
 These settings are independent of executor choice and apply equally to Pydantic AI providers and coding agent backends.

 Scoped overrides with nh.scope()¶